 You could try to deep clean with one or more of these more natural approaches.
-For example, rubbing the aluminum with acidic fruits or vegetables, rhubarb and apple can work well.
-What about using the process set out above but instead of acid you use apple peels.
+For example, rubbing aluminum with acidic fruits or vegetables, rhubarb, and apples can work well.
+What about using the process set out above?
+Instead of acid, you use apple peels.

 Keep an eye on these…

-Do not use any compound that has hydroxide or caustic soda as an ingredient as it may leave a stain or a white residue in the Dutch oven.
+Do not use any compound with hydroxide or caustic soda as an ingredient, as it may leave a stain or a white residue in the Dutch oven.

-If you clean your aluminum Dutch oven in the dishwasher it could turn your oven gray.
-This can also happen if aluminum soaks in water with dishwashing soap in it for too long.
-If this happens you could try to use a Silver cleaning paste.
+If you clean your aluminum Dutch oven in the dishwasher, it could turn your oven gray.
+This can also happen if aluminum is soaked in water with dishwashing soap for too long.
+If this happens, you could try to use a Silver cleaning paste.

-Using soft metal scourers in place of steel wool will protect your aluminum from scratches.
+Using soft metal scourers instead of steel wool will protect your aluminum from scratches.

 How to Clean an Enameled Cast Iron Dutch Oven

-The question of how do I clean my enamel Dutch oven arrises constantly, due to the fact that people do not want to damage the enamel coating in the process.
-In this section of the article, I will cover how to clean an enameled cast-iron Dutch oven after everyday use whereby nothing has adhered to the Dutch oven.
+The question of how I clean my enamel Dutch oven constantly arises because people do not want to damage the enamel coating.
+In this article section, I will cover how to clean an enameled cast-iron Dutch oven after everyday use, whereby nothing has adhered to the Dutch oven.

-Then I will also look at the other types of cleaning issues that can arise after cooking with an enameled Dutch oven.
-For example, the sticky residue that can adhere to the enamel when making jams, sauces, caramel, and other sugary types of recipes.
+Then, I will also look at the other cleaning issues that can arise after cooking with an enameled Dutch oven.
+For example, the sticky residue can adhere to the enamel when making jams, sauces, caramel, and other sugary recipes.

-Also the severely burnt on foods that can be really difficult to remove.
+Also, severely burnt foods can be really difficult to remove.

-If you want to see a kit you can purchase so you do not have to go through the following steps.
-This Lodge care kit is designed to be gentle and is an awesome kit.
-Click here to check it out for yourself.
+If you want to see a kit, you can purchase it so you do not have to go through the following steps.
+This Lodge care kit is designed to be gentle and excellent.
+Check out the Lodge kit.

 Okay, let us start with the everyday cleaning of your enameled cast iron Dutch oven